Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

       deny. `deny` rules have lower priority than `allow` rules.
 Therefore, you can specify a set of allowable address prefixes and then specify a single deny rule of `*` to deny all other IP addresses from connecting to the remote access port.
+Take care when specifying `deny` rules when your nodes must make use of SSH or RDP to perform actions between compute nodes.
 * (optional) `certificates` property defines any certificate references to add on this pool.
 These certificates must already be present on the Batch account and are only applied to new pool allocations.